 This episode includes crucial developments for many of the central relationships on the show, thus its inclusion on this list.
 Supergirl is an action-filled superhero series but more so, it is a story about family and friendship.

 Kara Danvers differs markedly from Clark Kent by having lived some of her formative years as a Kryptonian on Krypton.
 She is not only an alien by birth and DNA but also by nurture as much as by nature.
-In this episode Kara experiences the vulnerability of the human form with a temporary loss of her powers.
-It is her love for her friends that has her reclaiming her super abilities.
+In this episode, Kara experiences the vulnerability of the human form with a temporary loss of her powers.
+It is her love of her friends that has her reclaiming her super abilities.
 The human relationships Kara keeps not only help her relate to humanity but also demand and improve her alien superness.

 Elsewhere in the same episode, the DEO is in lockdown, creating an awesomely tense atmosphere bolstered by the mistrust Alex holds towards director Hank Henshaw, following earlier revelations on who her father was with at the time of his death.
-It all culminates with Hank’s emotional confession to Alex that he is in fact the Martian J’onn J’onzz.
+It all culminates with Hank’s emotional confession to Alex that he is, in fact, the Martian J’onn J’onzz.

 The scene marks the beginning of an involving surrogate father-daughter relationship between Alex and J’onn.
 Their continued connection often providing heartfelt highlights throughout the season.